agatha-duzan/STEM-GPT/README.md

 ## Overview

 STEM-GPT is an AI assistant designed to answer multiple-choice questions (MCQ) in STEM subjects.
-This project aims to enhance the learning experience for EPFL students by providing accurate answers and detailed explanations.
+This project aims to enhance the learning experience for students by providing accurate answers and detailed explanations.

 **Key Highlights:**
 - **Base Model**: Built upon GPT-Neo 125M, a lightweight yet powerful language model.